adus/portal-documentation/_documents/aggregatedsegmentcalcs.md

 ---
 title: "Aggregated Travel Time"
 ---
 The _/traveltime/api/aggregatedsegmentcalcs_ endpoint returns aggregated travel time and count readings for one or more segments (each of which is defined as a route between a set of starting coordinates and a set of ending coordinates).
-The segment or segments returned are specified using the `segment_id` parameter, which takes an integer.
+The segment, or segments, returned are specified using the `segment_id` parameter, which takes an integer.
 A list of valid segment IDs can be obtained by making a call to the [_seginventory_]({{ site.url }}{{ site.baseurl }}/documents/seginventory/) endpoint.

 Due to the quantity of data in the database, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 Valid resolutions for this endpoint are 5 minutes and 1 hour.
 If not specified, the default resolution is 5 minutes.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Aggregated Travel Time_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time Data dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Aggregated Travel Time_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time Data dropdown menu on the Downloads page.

 ## Parameters
 Aggregated Segment Calcs takes the following parameters: